Prince Edward Island: British colony

 During and after the American Revolutionary War, from 1776 to 1783, the colony's efforts to attract exiled Loyalist refugees from the rebellious North American colonies met with some success.
 Walter Patterson's brother, John Patterson, one of the original grantees of land on the island, was a temporarily exiled Loyalist and led efforts to persuade others to come.
-Governor Patterson's dismissal in 1787, and his recall to London in 1789, dampened his brother's efforts, leading John to focus on his interests in the United States.
+Governor Patterson's dismissal in 1787 and his recall to London in 1789 dampened his brother's efforts, leading John to focus on his interests in the United States.
 Edmund Fanning, also a Loyalist exiled by the Revolution, took over as the second governor, serving until 1804.
 His tenure was more successful than Patterson's.
 A large influx of Scottish Highlanders in the late 1700s also resulted in St. John's Island having the highest proportion of Scottish immigrants in Canada.
-This led to a higher proportion of Scottish Gaelic speakers and thriving culture surviving on the island than in Scotland itself, as the settlers could more easily avoid English influence overseas.
+This led to a higher proportion of Scottish Gaelic speakers and a thriving culture surviving on the island than in Scotland itself, as the settlers could more easily avoid English influence overseas.

-On November 29, 1798, during Fanning's administration, the British government granted approval to change the colony's name from St. John's Island to Prince Edward Island to distinguish it from areas with similar names in what is now Atlantic Canada, such as the cities of Saint John in New Brunswick and St. John's in Newfoundland.
+On November 29, 1798, during Fanning's administration, the British government approved changing the colony's name from St. John's Island to Prince Edward Island to distinguish it from areas with similar names in what is now Atlantic Canada, such as the cities of Saint John in New Brunswick and St. John's in Newfoundland.
 The colony's new name honoured the fourth son of King George III, Prince Edward Augustus, the Duke of Kent (1767–1820), who subsequently led the British military forces on the continent as Commander-in-Chief, North America (1799–1800), with his headquarters in Halifax.

-In 1853, the Island government passed the Land Purchase Act which empowered them to purchase lands from those owners who were willing to sell, and then resell the land to settlers for low prices.
+In 1853, the Island government passed the Land Purchase Act, which empowered them to purchase lands from those owners who were willing to sell, and then resell the land to settlers for low prices.
 This scheme collapsed when the Island ran short of money to continue with the purchases.
-Many of these lands also were fertile, and were some of the key factors to sustaining Prince Edward Island's economy.
+Many of these lands were also fertile, and were some of the key factors to sustaining Prince Edward Island's economy.